 The team saw one of their drivers retire from the race in 2016, 2017 and 2018 and has one of the highest non-finish rates at the circuit overall of any current team.
 Aside from 2015, when both Felipe Nasr and Marcus Ericsson finished the race in the top eight, 2001, 2006 and 2012 are the only other occasions on which both Sauber drivers scored in the race here.
 Both drivers finished in the top ten in 2011 but were disqualified after the event for technical infringements.

-2022 marked the first time that both Haas drivers reached the chequered flag in race at Albert Park.
+2022 marked the first time that both Haas drivers reached the chequered flag in a race at Albert Park.
 Before that, the team had recorded only two finishes from eight entries.
 Both of those finishes were sixth places, for Romain Grosjean on the team’s debut in 2016, and for Kevin Magnussen in 2019.
 Nico Hulkenberg picked up more points for the team in the 2023 Australian Grand Prix, finishing in seventh place.

-The team have been unlucky at the Australian Grand Prix.
+Haas have been unlucky in the past at the Australian Grand Prix.
 Most notably, Grosjean and Magnussen were running in fourth and fifth in 2018 when they retired following wheelnut issues in their pit stops.
 That was their second consecutive double DNF at the circuit.

 At all three Australian Grand Prix weekends between 2017 and 2019, Romain Grosjean qualified in sixth place with Haas.
 He started within the top five in 2018 thanks to Daniel Ricciardo’s grid penalty.

 Kevin Magnussen qualified seventh in both 2018 and 2019, making those seasons the only ones that Haas have reached Q3 with both cars at Albert Park.
 The team suffered a double Q1 elimination in 2016, and Magnussen was eliminated in Q1 in 2017.